-He insists on knowing how the company plans to expand, cost pressures, pitfalls and abilities.
+He insists on knowing how the company plans to expand, cost pressures, pitfalls, and abilities.

 Peter Lynch also kept the following points in mind when selecting stocks:

-“If I could avoid a single stock, it would be the hottest stock in the hottest industry, the one that gets the most favourable publicity, the one that every investor hears about in the carpool or on the commuter train – and succumbing to the social pressure, often buys.”
+“If I could avoid a single stock, it would be the hottest stock in the hottest industry, the one that gets the most favorable publicity, the one that every investor hears about in the carpool or on the commuter train – and succumbing to the social pressure, often buys.”

 This is quite true as the hot stocks might gain that initial publicity from some people, and social media and the internet can act as a catalyst to give it even more publicity.
 This results in the stock price touching the sky.
-But it can lose its value quickly once the investors realise that such hot stocks will not grow in the future.
+But it can lose its value quickly once the investors realize that such hot stocks will not grow in the future.

 So that was all about peter lynch investing rules.
 Peter Lynch has attempted to provide a practical approach that could be easily adapted by retail investors.